lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 The Architects paradox
 =======================

+Architecg holds hand that sogns the cheque

+todays architext relies on the people hited to make good craft decisions

+tomorrows atchitect will use robots that wont make decisions or alter plans but will treat the code as the design

+if there is not weiggle room betwen code and design then you need robots not people

+AI is partly robot partly person ?

+but just as architect will
+need to specify mucj more upfront but will gains repeatability

+the founder will need to specify more the capitalist will need apecify more but will have more repeatbility

+will this chnage myire of organisations - smaller cellurlar atructire highr trust neded - chnages to politics

+chnage to roald coase - the problem is triat environment outside the org - that is the perview of government

 If you cannot control the work to each level, you need to leave thigns to chancve / others - and then